Nisha0202/learny-client/README.md

 1. Clone the frontend from [GitHub](https://github.com/Nisha0202/learny-client.git).
 3. Navigate to the cloned directory and install dependencies using `npm install`.
 5. Use your web app's Firebase configuration for social login.
+6. Set ImgBB api key for uploading image.
+7. Set Stripe client side api key.
-6. Since the server side is hosted in the cloud, the client side can function without local server setup.
+8. Since the server side is hosted in the cloud, the client side can function without local server setup.
-7. Start the development server with `npm run dev`.
+9. Start the development server with `npm run dev`.